orendain/DemeoMods/README.md

 See the [HouseRules_Core readme](HouseRules_Core/README.md) for information about the HouseRules framework.

-See the [HouseRules_Essentials readme](HouseRules_Essentials/README.md) for a list of all predefined RulesAPI rules and rulesets.
+See the [HouseRules_Essentials readme](HouseRules_Essentials/README.md) for a list of all predefined rules and rulesets.

 #### How it works